Variables

 To use variables, declare them in a separate variables block in the card root.
 When declaring a variable, specify the following parameters:

-• value: The default value.
+• value: Default value.

 For example: